When it comes to PPC advertising, it’s not uncommon to think: Bing Ads vs. Google Ads. On top of that:

 Improved device targeting

 Bing Ads has Google AdWords beat with device targeting, because of how limited mobile ad targeting can be with AdWords.
 Bing allows advertisers to target specific audiences based on their device type and OS.
 It also provides the option not to display campaign ads on desktops, when you only want to target mobile users.
-With AdWords, opting out of desktop advertisements is not an option.

 Just like AdWords, Bing PPC offers advertisers a chance to add additional information that can persuade search users to click through.
 These extra links can vary from pricing, demos, content downloads, free trials, and more.
 Not every paid search ad is guaranteed to show sitelink extensions, so when they are displayed, they catch the user’s attention more because the overall ad is much larger than others in the SERP list.